coro121/documentation-samples/operating-systems-admin.md

 ## Operating system administration

 System administration is based upon Red Hat Enterprise Linux (RHEL), a lightweight, enterprise-supported Linux Operating System (OS) developed by Red Hat.
 This OS gives users the flexibility of the Linux environment while maintaining a level of support, security, and stability for production purposes.

 ### Common administration commands

-When using RHEL, there are many commands, concepts, and tools to familiarize yourself with as operators.
+When using RHEL, there are many commands, concepts, and tools to familiarize yourself with as operator.
 These commands are common across RHEL and RHVH Operating Systems.
 However, other distributions of Linux may vary.
 Below, is a cheat sheet of commands related to common administration tasks operators may need to perform.

 #### Common command-line commands